Chapter 13

 Should I File for Chapter 13 Bankruptcy in Southern California?

-Not everyone will necessarily be able to file for Chapter 13 bankruptcy.
-This type of relief is only available for people who can afford to repay a portion of their debts.
-You can determine your eligibility by completing the California Means Test.
+Not everyone can file for Chapter 13 bankruptcy.
+This relief is only available for those who can afford to repay part of their debt.
+You determine eligibility by completing the California Means Test.

-You will first need to compare your current income to the state’s median average income for your household size.
-If you earn less than the median, you “pass” the Means Test and probably do not make enough to file for Chapter 13.
-However, you will qualify for Chapter 7 bankruptcy, which can also facilitate powerful debt relief.
+First, compare your current income to the state’s median average income for your household size.
+If you earn less than the median, you “pass” the Means Test and generally do not make enough to file for Chapter 13.
+In that case, you may qualify for Chapter 7 bankruptcy, which also offers powerful debt relief.

-If you do make more than the median, you will need to determine your current level of disposable income.
-You can calculate this by subtracting qualifying monthly expenses from your current monthly income.
-If you have a substantial amount of funds left over after expenses, you are likely a good candidate for Chapter 13 bankruptcy.
-Our San Marcos Chapter 13 bankruptcy attorney can help you make these calculations and verify whether you qualify.
+If you earn more than the median, you must determine your current disposable income.
+Subtract qualifying monthly expenses from your current monthly income to find this amount.
+If you have funds left over after expenses, you are likely a good candidate for Chapter 13 bankruptcy.
+Our San Marcos Chapter 13 bankruptcy attorney can explain these calculations and help verify your eligibility.

 Do You Have to Liquidate Assets in Chapter 13 Bankruptcy?

-Unlike Chapter 7 bankruptcy, you will not have to liquidate any assets in a Chapter 13 bankruptcy.
+Unlike Chapter 7 bankruptcy, you do not have to liquidate assets in Chapter 13 bankruptcy.
 Keep in mind that you are making a multi-year commitment when filing for Chapter 13 relief, however.
 At a minimum, you will be making plan payments for three years.
 Chapter 7 bankruptcies can be completed within several months, and bankruptcy alternatives may also be available.

 FAQ: Navigating Chapter 13 Bankruptcy in San Diego